+(DATE)

+(NAME) President, \\\\\ Chapter (Address)

+Dear \\\\\:

-(DATE (NAME Presid (Addre ent, Chapter Dear : tter, being sent by registered mail, is to inform you that I will be recommending to Members il, at its next regularly-scheduled meeting, that your chapter charter be revoked for the following as: FORTH THE REASONS FOR REVOCATION HERE USING THE LIST FOUND IN THE CATION POLICY, SECTION 12.10, AS A GUIDE.)
-If you f ablished in the revocation policy, you have 60 days from the date of receipt of this letter to respond fail to respond within this time limit or your response is unacceptable to me, I will move forward with commendation.
-Directo you an obers Council supports my recommendation, it will go forward as an action item to the Board of ors.
-If the Board supports it, you will receive a letter from the Board, or its representative, providing a opportunity to appear before the full Board or a committee of three or more members selected by ard to present your case. act wit have any question or need any clarification, please feel free to write or call me.
-However, you must hin the 60-day time period.
-If you fail to respond with the allotted time it will be assumed that you with my action in this matter.
-Sincer ely, Chair, Region cc: Chapter File Chair, Members Council Director, Member Services
+This letter, being sent by registered mail, is to inform you that I will be recommending to Members Council, at its next regularly-scheduled meeting, that your chapter charter be revoked for the following reasons:

+(SET FORTH THE REASONS FOR REVOCATION HERE USING THE LIST FOUND IN THE REVOCATION POLICY, SECTION 12.10, AS A GUIDE.)

+As established in the revocation policy, you have 60 days from the date of receipt of this letter to respond.
+If you fail to respond within this time limit or your response is unacceptable to me, I will move forward with this recommendation.

+If Members Council supports my recommendation, it will go forward as an action item to the Board of Directors.
+If the Board supports it, you will receive a letter from the Board, or its representative, providing you an opportunity to appear before the full Board or a committee of three or more members selected by the Board to present your case.

+If you have any question or need any clarification, please feel free to write or call me.
+However, you must act within the 60-day time period.
+If you fail to respond with the allotted time it will be assumed that you agree with my action in this matter.

+Sincerely,

+Chair, Region \\\\\

+cc: Chapter File Chair, Members Council Director, Member Services